Update by user Sep 12, 2017

 A miracle could occur.
 But this site does not let you take down or edit prior posts easily, so I'm adding this as a disclaimer.

-Review about: Molina Healthcare Customer Care.
+Product or Service Mentioned: Molina Healthcare Customer Care.

 Reason of review: being rejected .